 We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships.
 We are committed to implement and enforce effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
 We will not knowingly use modern slavery in any of our products and/or services supplied.
 Additionally, we use guidelines and Standard Purchase Agreements with suppliers to require that they not utilise slave labour.

 Panasonic Energy Europe NV is committed to make efforts to confront Modern Slavery at its sites and along its entire supply chain, in accordance with Section 54 of the Modern Slavery Act 2015.

 Panasonic Energy Europe NV published its first Slavery and Human Trafficking Statement in 2016.
-This fourth statement demonstrates its concern and continuous intentions to encourage the implementation of Sustainable Development Goals (SDGs).
-As an international company we understand our responsibility in supporting goal 8 ‘Decent work and economic growth’ and especially target 8.7.
+This fifth statement demonstrates its concern and continuous intentions to encourage the implementation of Sustainable Development Goals (SDGs).
+As an international company we understand our responsibility in supporting goal 8 ‘Decent work and economic growth’ and especially target 8.7, which states: